-Source: MIT.
+Source: Departments of Labor in each state shown; WMUR; NHPR.
 Year: 2024.
-Granularity: Strafford County.
+Granularity: New England.

 Interest Rates

 The Federal Funds Effective Rate is the interest at which banks and credit unions lend money overnight.
 The Federal Open Market Committee is the policy making body that controls this rate.
 They meet and change the benchmark rate 8 times each year.
 These changes drive the interest that is paid on all lines of credit.